dminca/dminca.github.io/content/posts/security-tools.en.md

 Of all these tools I've heard good remarks on [dependabot][dpnb] mainly because it's Open-Source since GitHub acquired it, plus it's fairly simple to integrate it into your CI/CD pipelines.

-[dependencytrack][dptk] I've saw it demo'd in a real use-case and what can you do with this tool is absolutely amazing, you can configure the server to push dependency deprecations in your PRs (Pull Requests), you have a pretty neat unified dashboard with any security vulns for your apps, definintely recommend it; plus, it's easy to set-up as they offer a Docker image and it's licensed under Apache 2.0.
+[dependencytrack][dptk] I saw it demoed in a real use-case scenario and what can you do with this tool is absolutely amazing, you can configure the server to push dependency deprecations in your PRs (Pull Requests), you have a pretty neat unified dashboard with any security vulns for your apps, definintely recommend it; plus, it's easy to set-up as they offer a Docker image and it's licensed under Apache 2.0.